datastaxdevs/workshop-ai-as-api/README.md

 It is time to train the model, i.e. fit a neural network to the task of associating _a spam/ham label to a text message_.
-Well, actually the task is now more like "associating a 0/1 number to a sequence of integer numbers (padded to fixed length with leading zeroes)".
+Well, actually the task is now more like "associating probabilities for 0/1 to a sequence of integer numbers (padded to fixed length with leading zeroes)".

 The code for creating and training the model is very short (a handful of lines of code,